WGBH-MLA/AAPB2/app/views/exhibits/watergate/notes.md

 <a name="93"></a><sup>63</sup> MacNeil, *Right Place*, 286.

 <a name="94"></a><sup>64</sup> James Day found this logic particularly infuriating.
-In *The Vanishing Vision*, he wrote, “When Nixon charged PBS with becoming the “center of power and the focal point of control,” as he did in his veto message, he effectively defined 'centralization' as control of programming by 150 independent local stations.
+In *Vanishing Vision*, he wrote, “When Nixon charged PBS with becoming the 'center of power and the focal point of control,' as he did in his veto message, he effectively defined 'centralization' as control of programming by 150 independent local stations.
 In this Alice in Wonderland world, 'decentralization' came to mean the monolithic control of programming by the Corporation and its White House minions.
 But inconsistency was no problem for Tom Whitehead; he brushed it aside explaining that 'you have to take power in order to disperse it.'
 His logic would have delighted the Red Queen.
-However, Henry Greenburg, his own general counsel, warned the OTP head that the inconsistency was so apparent 'out motives become suspect and the continued restatement of the localism goal is discounted as simply not being credible.'”
+However, Henry Greenburg, his own general counsel, warned the OTP head that the inconsistency was so apparent 'our motives become suspect and the continued restatement of the localism goal is discounted as simply not being credible.'”
 Day, *Vanishing Vision*, 235.

 <a name="95"></a><sup>65</sup> Bill Moyers, “Public TV.”